 Why Biophilic Design matters in placemaking

-The way visitors engage with public places is shifting and revenue depends on a more holistic definition of dwell time.
-Visitor experience is key and along with it a sense of meaning, environmental responsibility, happiness, and good health that encourages people to stay longer, stay connected and come back for more.
+The way visitors engage with public places is shifting and revenue depends on a more holistic definition of dwell-time.
+Visitor experience is king and along with it a sense of meaning, environmental responsibility, happiness and good health that encourages people to stay longer, stay connected and come back for more.

 Health benefits of Biophilic design in placemaking

-Long before Covid and lockdown, placemaking was increasing interest in incorporating nature into design.
+Long before Covid and lockdown, placemaking was taking an increasing interest in the incorporation of nature into design.
 Science offered clear evidence connecting nature with health – both physical and mental.
 We know that being surrounded by nature boosts immunity (Qing Li 2013), reduces stress (Qing Li 2013), speeds up recovery from illness and surgery (Ulrich 1984), and increases concentration levels (Kaplan 1989).

-A discovery that started as the preserve of healthcare centers and hospitals has become mainstream.
+A discovery that started out as the preserve of healthcare centres and hospitals has become mainstream.
 Biophilia is no longer just a passing trend but a way of being.
-It’s now incorporated into the design of office buildings, retail developments, community spaces, and homes.
+It’s now incorporated into the design of office buildings, retail developments, community spaces and homes.